 Like many (most?) sewists, I like looking through patterns, and thinking about new clothing I can add to my wardrobe.
 I have eyed the GreenStyle Pace Skirt several times, and even when I’ve made bulk pattern purchases to get the discount, I’ve hesitated on the Pace Skirt because of the pleats.
 Pleats may seem intimidating, but you really can sew pretty pleats!
-I want to share some tips for making pleats, so you won’t be afraid to try this fun pattern. *update: the Pace Skirt is on sale for $8.50 for the month of April!*
+I want to share some tips for making pleats, so you won’t be afraid to try this fun pattern.

 The Pace Skirt has a plain front and pleated back, with optional attached briefs, or shorts with pockets! 🙂 Secret hidden pockets to carry your keys and phone?
 Not having to worry that a big gust of wind will come along, or that you’ll have to perform some kind of quick un-lady-like move while chasing a little one around?
 Sign me up please!

 The pattern is drafted for a stretch woven skirt, with a stretch knit waistband and briefs/shorts.
 Since it can be challenging to find a stretch woven fabric, GreenStyle has a note in the directions that you can use a stretch knit by sizing the skirt portion down a size.
 I have learned to trust the extensive testing and excellent pattern drafting, follow my measurements, and make the recommended sizes.
-I like to print and tape a master copy of my patterns and trace out my size on waxed paper.
+I like to print and tape a master copy of my patterns and trace out my size on parchment paper.
 That way I’ve always got my master pattern to go back to, even if my pattern pieces get torn or a bit crinkled up from use.

 So here is my first tip: pay attention when you are tracing your pattern pieces.
 Because I was using a stretch knit, I had to remember to trace a smaller size for the skirt front, back, and upper back pieces, while using my measured size for the waistband and shorts pieces.
 This is also the time to lengthen or shorten the pattern pieces as needed.
 I am tall, so I added 1-3/8″ to the skirt length.
 I also used the high rise waistband pieces rather than the standard pieces.
 Can I just add here that I love that both rises are included in the pattern?
 I didn’t have to worry about adjusting the pattern to add to the rise, and those that prefer a shorter rise also have the appropriate pattern pieces.